Venzee Technologies Announces - GuruFocus.com

 PR Newswire

-CHICAGO, Aug.
-29, 2022 /PRNewswire/ - Venzee Technologies Inc. (TSXV: VENZ) (OTCQB: VENZF) ("Venzee'' or the "Company"), the artificial intelligence platform for product data transfer, announced today financial results for the three and six months ended June 30, 2022.
+CHICAGO , Aug.
+30, 2022 /PRNewswire/ - Venzee Technologies Inc. (TSXV: VENZ) (OTCQB: VENZF) ("Venzee'' or the "Company"), the artificial intelligence platform for product data transfer, announced today that the Company has granted an aggregate of 7,536,430 performance share units ("PSUs") to certain officers, directors, employees and consultants in accordance with the provisions of the Company's Omnibus Long Term Incentive Plan ("LTIP Plan").

-Reflected in the results are expenditure reductions related to changes in the Company's approach to sales and marketing.
-According to Venzee COO Peter Montross, "Maturation of go-to-market plans with key partners have allowed us to build more reliable sales and revenue plans with substantially less internal sales and marketing personnel."
+The PSUs will vest subject to the achievement of performance goals as outlined by the Company's Board of Directors and in accordance with TSX Venture Exchange policies.
+Each PSU will entitle the holder to acquire one common share of the Company.

-Driven by capital market challenges, during the quarter, the Company also implemented a number of cost-cutting measures.
-These measures were implemented beginning in March 2022 and were fully effective in May.
-The reduction of cash burn is shown in the statement of cash flows when comparing "Cash used in operating activities" in Q1F2022 to Q2F2022.
+Regarding the PSU grant, Venzee COO Peter Montross said, "We are grateful to our Board for allowing this significant incentive to be put in place for our dedicated team – a team executing on partner-driven go-to-market plans that will deliver the strong sales and revenue growth we expect."

 Venzee believes intelligent supply chain functionality is inevitable and will significantly benefit growers, makers, brands, sellers, regulators, and consumers.
 Venzee is building the foundation for a future where seamless, accurate, automated data flow simplifies processes, removes friction, and creates value for all those that rely on the myriad of data and information surrounding any product, anywhere.